Smith Manoeuvre Loan Options

-Wind Down the Loan
+1. Wind Down the Loan

-Instead, use the dividend income from the SM Cash/Margin investment account to pay down both the interest owing and the loan principal (Portion 2 of the HELOC).
-Increase the loan pay down by throwing extra cash at it if your dividends are not sufficiently large enough to make a meaningful dent after interest costs.
+Instead, use the dividend income from the Smith Manoeuvre investment account to pay down the loan principal.
+You can increase it by throwing extra cash at the loan if your dividends are not sufficiently large enough to make a meaningful dent after interest costs.

-Keep the Investment Loan
+2. Keep the Investment Loan

 Once Portion 1 of your HELOC is paid off you are no longer really executing a Smith Manoeuvre.
 At this point you simply have an investment loan secured by the value of your residence.
 There is nothing wrong with this when done responsibly.

 Maintaining 35% equity is important as it implies your house value would have to drop 35% before you are underwater on your house loan.
 Though not impossible, it would be a substantial drop.